15 Top-Rated Hiking Trails in Pennsylvania

 The full trail stretches 330 miles from Pittsburgh to Washington, D.C. connecting to several other trails, but there are many sections that hikers use for simple day trips.
 A 6.3-mile section connects to the Pittsburgh airport.

-You might look for Montour Trail events that take place occasionally in towns connected by the trail, like the Twilight Trail Walk in Canonsburg.
+You might look for Montour Trail events that take place occasionally in the towns that are connected by the trail.

 Official site: http://montourtrail.org/